ramensoftware/windows-11-start-menu-styling-guide/Themes/OS26 Tahoe App Launcher/README.md

-# Translucent Settings11 theme for Windows 11 Settings Styler
+# OS26 Tahoe App Launcher Theme for Windows 11 Start Menu Styler

 This theme makes the Windows 11 Start Menu look like MacOS App Launcher!
 It comes in 2 styles(Clear and Dark) and 2 Alignments(Center and Bottom).
 Suggestions, and Contributions are Welcome.